 Minoring In International Relations

-A minor in IR consists of eight, 4-credit courses consisting of the four required principal courses listed above in the Required Principal Courses section, two prerequisite courses (EC 101 and EC 102), and two additional courses from any of the regional or functional tracks as chosen by the student.
-A grade of C or higher must be achieved for these courses to count toward a minor in IR.
+A minor in IR consists of six 4-credit courses.
+These include four required principal courses listed above in the Required Principal Courses section and two additional courses from any of the regional or functional tracks as chosen by the student.
+A grade of C or higher must be achieved in all of these courses to count toward a minor in IR.

 Students also must declare one regional track and one functional track by the end of sophomore year.
 The regional and the functional track consists of four courses each.
 Two of those courses must be at the 400 level or above.